rkulcs/shift-scheduler/README.md

 Managers can set the hours of operation of their businesses, as well as the number of employees they need per hour, then request the generation of schedules that meet their needs, while also respecting their employees' availabilities.

+# Running the Application with Docker Compose

+1. Build the images: `docker compose build`
+2. Start the application: `docker compose up`
+3. Visit https://10.5.0.2:8443/api/ and trust the self-signed certificate of the backend
+4. Visit the frontend application at http://10.5.0.4:4173

 # Screenshots

 <details>